Down East Wood Ducks Game Notes vs. Fredericksburg

 - Down East Wood Ducks Game Notes vs. Fredericksburg - Down East Wood Ducks

-- Bradley, Bullpen Dominate as RiverDogs Open Series with 3-1 Win - Charleston RiverDogs
+- RiverDogs, Boeing to Induct Mikolajcik, Tetrev into Hall of Honor - Charleston RiverDogs

-- Mudcats Set Team Record for Runs in 23-7 Victory - Carolina Mudcats
+- Mudcats Hold off Cannon Ballers in 11-6 Victory - Carolina Mudcats

-- Late Emshoff Blast Not Enough in 4-3 Loss - Columbia Fireflies
+- 10th Inning Rally Leads FredNats Past Wood Ducks - Fredericksburg Nationals

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.